-1 Students on any courses involving contact with children and/or vulnerable adults, all courses at one of the Partner Colleges (due to the presence on campus of FE students under the age of 18 years), and any students who require a UKVI Student Route visa to study in the UK or who require a Confirmation of Acceptance for Studies (CAS) extension to continue their studies, will be required to declare any relevant unspent criminal convictions.
+&lt;sup>1 Students on any courses involving contact with children and/or vulnerable adults, all courses at one of the Partner Colleges (due to the presence on campus of FE students under the age of 18 years), and any students who require a UKVI Student Route visa to study in the UK or who require a Confirmation of Acceptance for Studies (CAS) extension to continue their studies, will be required to declare any relevant unspent criminal convictions.

-29. In addition to any relevant unspent convictions, students on professional courses and courses involving contact with children and/or vulnerable adults will also be required to declare spent convictions, cautions and bind-over orders which will not be filtered under DBS guidelines.
+spent convictions, cautions and bind-over orders which will not be filtered under DBS guidelines.
 These students will also be required to undergo an Enhanced DBS check, including a check of the child and/or adult barred list as appropriate, alongside an annual self-disclosure due to the requirements of Professional, Statutory or Regulatory Bodies (PSRB).